OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `TenantsToClone` - The list of tenants to clone.
 The default is `$null`, nothing will be cloned.
 - `TenantTagsToClone` - The list of tenant tags to clone.
 The default is `$null`, nothing will be cloned.
 - `WorkerPoolsToClone` - The list of worker pools to clone.
 The default is `$null`, nothing will be cloned.
 - `WorkersToClone` - The list of workers to clone.
 Please note, this won't clone any polling tentacles.
 The default is `$null`, nothing will be cloned.

+- `CertificatesToClone` - The list of certificates to clone.
+No support for `all` or wildcards.
+Format: `[CertificateName1]::[Password01],[CertificateName2]::[Password02]`, for example `MyCert::Password!`.

 ## Parent / Child Projects
 - `ParentProjectName` - The name of the project to clone.
 This has to match exactly one project in the source space.
 If this is specified, the regular project cloner process is skipped.